 Striking a Balance with Students in Their Middle School Years

-Middle School…..near and dear to my heart.
+Today, let’s talk striking a balance with students in their middle school years.
+Middle School…near and dear to my heart.
 They can change on you in a split second and I love it!

 I always thought I’d teach high school.
 Instead, I spent most of my career teaching middle school kids.
 When I was in college we didn’t have middle schools yet.
 They were created about ten years later.